Place of Employment: Goldberg Segalla

 Admission Year: 2016

-CBA Involvement: YLS Project Officer; Co-Editor-in-Chief of the Blog Steering Committee; Co-Chair of the YLS Intellectual Property Committee; Euphonium and Tuba player in the Barrister’s Big Band and CBA Symphony Orchestra (“CBASO”)
+CBA Involvement: YLS Project Officer; Co-Chair of the YLS Intellectual Property Committee; Former Co-Editor-in-Chief of the Blog Steering Committee; Euphonium and Tuba player in the Barrister’s Big Band and CBA Symphony Orchestra (“CBASO”)

 A Paragraph Describing Your Interests When You Aren’t Billing or Blogging: When Kenny isn’t working or cheering on Notre Dame sports teams, he is often found rehearsing a piece for an upcoming concert on his euphonium or tuba.
 During the Christmas season, he can be found among hundreds of Chicagoland tuba players every year at Tuba Christmas.
 Finally, Kenny has never met a pizza he didn’t like, whether tavern-style or deep dish.